-Repeat/Delete is a one-time per course grading option that may be used by undergraduate students to repeat a course in an effort to achieve a better grade.
+The Repeat/Delete option is a one-time per course grading option that may be used by undergraduate students to repeat a course in an effort to achieve a better grade.
 The following rules apply:

-- The grade received the second time will be used to calculate the student's grade point average (GPA), regardless of whether the repeated grade is higher the same as, or lower than the initial grade received.
-The initial grade remains on the student transcript, but is not used in calculating the GPA.
+- The grade received the second time the course is taken will be used to calculate the student's grade point average (GPA).
+The second grade will be used regardless of whether it is higher, the same as, or lower than the grade that was received the first time the course was taken.
+The grade that was received the first time that the course was taken remains on the student's transcript, but it is no longer used in the calculation of the GPA.

-- If a course is repeated at any time after using the Repeat/Delete option, all grades received for that course, except the initial grade, are used in computing the student's GPA.
+- If a course is repeated after using the Repeat/Delete option, all grades received for the course, except the initial grade, are used in computing the student's GPA.

 Senior Visitation Privilege